Meet the Calliope Hummingbird: Smallest Bird in the U.S.

 Learn how to identify a Calliope hummingbird, where to find these tiny birds, what the males and females look like and how to attract them.

 On This Page

 Calliope Hummingbird Size

 Measuring a mere 3 inches long and weighing roughly the same as a pingpong ball, the Calliope hummingbird is incredibly tiny.
-In fact, Eric Rasmussen, avian scientist at the MPG Ranch in Montana’s Bitterroot Valley, points out that this hummingbird is the smallest bird seen in North America.
+In fact, Eric Rasmussen, avian scientist at the MPG Ranch in Montana’s Bitterroot Valley, points out that this hummingbird is the smallest bird seen in the United States.

 Although quite tiny, it’s not the smallest hummingbird in world.
 Meet the world’s largest and smallest hummingbirds.